Nuru Bayramov: Early life, education and career

-Between the years of 1996-1998 has served as an associate professor in the Department of General Surgery of Van Yüzüncü Yıl University and Kırıkkale University.
+Between the years of 1996 and 1998 has served as an associate professor in the Department of General Surgery of Van Yüzüncü Yıl University and Kırıkkale University.

 In 1999, he defended his thesis on “Prediction and prevention of complications after liver resection” and received his degree of Doctor in Medical Sciences.
 In 2000 he was supervising the doctors and nurses of Central Clinic Hospital who were sent to expertise in Turkey.
 Since 2001, he has been active in the organization of Central Clinical Hospital and Central Customs Hospital, personnel training, establishment of general, laparoscopic, hepatobiliary and transplant surgery.

 In 2001 he served as associate professor in first Department of Surgical Diseases of Azerbaijan Medical University, in 2004 as a Full Professor and in 2012 he was elected Head of the department.
 Between the years of 2015–2016, he directed Surgical Education Hospital of Azerbaijan Medial University.
 In 2014, he was elected a correspondent member of the Azerbaijan National Academy of Sciences.

-Between 2018-2020, as a member of the working group in the Health Committee of the National Assembly of Azerbaijan, he actively participated in the development of the legislation "donation and transplantation of human organs".
+Between 2018 and 2020, as a member of the working group in the Health Committee of the National Assembly of Azerbaijan, he actively participated in the development of the legislation "donation and transplantation of human organs".

-In 2020, he took an active part in the training, organization and implementation of surgical services to the wounded of the 2020 Nagorno-Karabakh war at the Azerbaijan Medical University's clinic of Surgery, the Central Hospital of the State Customs Committee (Azerbaijan) and central hospital of State Security Service (Azerbaijan).

-Between 2020-2021, he provided consulting assistance in solving surgical, transplantation and hepatological problems in patients with coronavirus, participated in the organization of scientific and practical activities.
+In 2020, he took an active part in the training, organization and implementation of surgical services to the wounded of the 2020 Nagorno-Karabakh war at the Azerbaijan Medical University's clinic of surgery, the Central Hospital of the State Customs Committee (Azerbaijan) and central hospital of State Security Service (Azerbaijan).
+Between 2020 and 2021, he provided consulting assistance in solving surgical, transplantation and hepatological problems in patients with coronavirus, participated in the organization of scientific and practical activities.